 - Short.
-Pinners are browsing, and they aren’t necessarily ready to sit and watch a ten minute video in the Pin.
-Instead, it's better to use the Pin as a sort of teaser.
+Pinners are browsing, and they aren’t necessarily ready to sit and watch a 10-minute video in the pin.
+Instead, it's better to use the pin as a sort of teaser.

 - Not using sound as a crutch.
 When videos autoplay, they do so without sound.
 Users can choose to enable the sound, but you’re going to be better off if you can establish context and really reel them in without it.
 Use on-video text and subtitles for the best results here.

 6. Install the conversion tag onto your site

 Pinterest’s conversion tag will give you incredibly valuable information, telling you what actions users take on a site after they’ve clicked on a Pinterest ad.
 Instead of just measuring the number of clicks, you can actually track how valuable that click was to you.

 The conversion tag also lets you track activity on your site, period, so that you can set up retargeting campaigns.